Working Principle of DC Motor

 So the point to be noted here is that with this particular arrangement any change in the shunt field circuit does not bring about any change in the no voltage coil as the two circuits are independent of each other.
 This essentially means that the electromagnet pull subjected upon the soft iron bar of the handle by the no voltage coil at all points of time should be high enough to keep the handle at its RUN position, or rather prevent the spring force from restoring the handle at its original OFF position, irrespective of how the field rheostat is adjusted.

 This marks the operational difference between a 4 point starter and a 3 point starter.
-As otherwise both are almost similar and are used for limiting the starting current to a shunt wound DC motor or compound wound DC motor, and thus act as a protective device.
+As otherwise both are almost similar and are used for limiting the starting electric current to a shunt wound DC motor or compound wound DC motor, and thus act as a protective device.